 Make sure it is a scholarly document and include references and a bibliography.
 Talk to friends and colleagues at home and abroad who have done a research degree or who know your research area.

-You can find help in writing your research proposal on our Research Students Office website.
+You can find help in writing your research proposal on the Future Research Students page https://www.canberra.edu.au/research/future-research-students/how-to-apply/research-proposal

-Please complete the Faculty of Business, Government ans Law proposal template below.
+Please complete the Faculty of Business, Government and Law proposal template below.

 Research Proposal Template

 - A Research Proposal

 - Copies of relevant existing qualifications including official transcripts

 - 2 referee reports, including at least one academic referee.

 - All students - evidence of meeting the Higher Degree by Research (HDR) English Proficiency requirements for direct entry